All Episodes

 He really is.

-Uh, I really like being with him.
+I really like being with him.

-Yeah, it's gonna be fun.
+Yeah, it's going to be fun.

-Last night I asked you why you believe so strongly that Trump is going to win.
+Last night, I asked you why you believe so strongly that Trump is going to win.

 National polls do not mean as much as the state polls.